 Our Graduate Certificate will prepare you to become an expert practitioner in your setting.
 This program establishes a foundational understanding of how restorative practices work.

-You may also Become a Restorative Practices Trainer to learn how to teach basic restorative practices skills, from circles and restorative conferences to more informal everyday practices in your school or organization using IIRP curriculum.
-The Training of Trainers event does not require enrollment in the IIRP Graduate School, but IIRP certificate and master’s degree holders are eligible to attend the Training of Trainers at no cost as an alumni benefit.
+Experienced restorative practitioners who are seeking instruction and guidance on how to teach key concepts of Restorative Practices for Educators and/or Restorative Justice Conferencing to others, can become Restorative Practices Trainers.
+The Training of Trainers event does not require enrollment in the IIRP Graduate School, but IIRP Graduate Certificate and IIRP Master of Science degree recipients are eligible to attend the Training of Trainers at no cost as an alumni benefit.
 To choose this option you must attend one of our Training of Trainers events.